Tennyx/oidc-idp-sim/README.md

     - As for the **Authorize URL**, you can see Okta has a bunch of placeholder values for customizing this URL.
 Here's how we will fill these values out before pasting to our `.env`:
         - `{client_id}` - Paste the value from your `.env` variable `OKTA_CLIENT_ID`.
         - `{responseType}` - `id_token`.
 This means that at the end of the flow, Okta will return a "fat token" with user profile information using the implicit flow.
         - `{responseMode}` - `fragment`.
-The token mentioned above will appear as a "fragment" after a hash in your URL at our "dummy application" endpoint of http://localhost:8080.
+The token mentioned above will appear as a "fragment" after a hash in your URL at our client application endpoint of http://localhost:5001/login.
         - `{scopes}` - `openid profile email`.
-        - `{redirectUri}` - `http://localhost:8080`.
-Redirect to our "dummy application."
+        - `{redirectUri}` - `http://localhost:5001/login`.
+Redirect to our client application.
         - `{state}` - For this testing purpose, it can be whatever you want.
         - `{nonce}` - For this testing purpose, it can be whatever you want.

     Once this URL is formed, paste it into `IDP_OIDC_URL` in you `.env` file.
-This isn't actually referenced anywhere in the code, it's just there for you to reference later and copy/paste into a browser to initiate the flow.

 12. Since we are creating our IDP simulator on a local server, we will use `ngrok` to route web traffic to `localhost:5000` (the default port for flask) and vice-versa.
 It's finally time to generate this URL!
     - In the terminal, type `./ngrok http 5000`.
 This will fire up ngrok and create a couple URLs that route to your `localhost:5000` address.
 Copy the link starting with `https` and paste it into your `NGROK_URL` environment variable in `.env`.
 13. Your `.env` file should now be fully populated with the exception of `PRIVATE_KEY`, `PUBLIC_KEY`, and `MODULUS`.
 These will be auto-generated when you...

-## Run the Server
+## Run the Servers

 FINALLY!
-After all that setup it's finally time to run your OIDC IDP simulator.
-Back in terminal, (make sure you still see the `(env)` at the beginning of your terminal line, indicating you are still in the Python virtual environment) you can start the flask server with the command `python app.py`.
-So what happens now?
+After all that setup it's finally time to run your OIDC IDP simulator and client app.
+Back in terminal, (make sure you still see the `(env)` at the beginning of your terminal line, indicating you are still in the Python virtual environment).

+### Run OIDC Server

+Let's start with the OIDC IDP server.
+Run the command `cd idp_server && python idp_server.py`.
+This fires up your OIDC server on port 5000.

-- Two tasks run everytime you initiate the server with `python app.py`:
+- Two tasks run everytime you initiate this server:

     1. Via the Okta API, IDP URLs are automatically generated and refreshed in your org based off of your `NGROK_URL` value in the `.env`.
 This is why we only used placeholders before when setting that Okta configuration up.
 Also, this task will check the value of `USERINFO_FLOW`.
 When `USERINFO_FLOW` is `false`, this task will ensure the optional **Userinfo endpoint** is empty in your Okta IDP config.
 When `true`, the task generates a `{NGROK_URL}/userinfo` endpoint in that field.